yeshn/python_workspace/README.md

 <br>
 <br>
 <b>Note:</b><br>
-- You can only make local changes to the Jupyter Notebook when using with mybinder.org You will have to download the updated Notebook locally and commit to github seperately
+- You can only make local changes to the Jupyter Notebook when using with mybinder.org You will have to download the updated Notebook locally and commit to github seperately<br>
 - DO NOT UPLOAD THE FILE FROM YOUR ORGANIZATON MACHINE TO GITHIB.
 YOU WILL SEE A WARNING POP-UP FROM YOUR ORGANIZATION
 <br>
 <br>